dmhenaopa/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 + 2-remove_database.sql: A script that deletes the database hbtn_0c_0 in your MySQL server.
 If the database hbtn_0c_0 doesn’t exist, don't fail.
 + 3-list_tables.sql: A script that lists all the tables of a database in your MySQL server.
 The database name will be passed as argument of mysql command.
 + 4-first_table.sql: A script that creates a table called first_table in the current database in your MySQL server. first_table description: id INT, name VARCHAR(256).
++ 5-full_table.sql: Script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server.
 +